TarhunchiKKK/grinch-js/README.md

 Let's imagine that we have the following task:

+1. The user logs in to the system.
-1. An authorized user creates a post.
+2. Authorized user creates a post.
-2. After creation, you need to receive this post to confirm that it was actually created.
+3. Authorized user gets his own post.

 Let's implement this scenario using Grinch.